Interactive Tropical Tracker Map: Gulf disturbance building, could become a hurricane

-SAN ANTONIO, Texas — A tropical system is expected to develop in the Gulf of Mexico this week dropping heavy rain somewhere along the coastal states.

-Because it is too soon to tell exactly where the tropical storm in the Gulf would land, everyone from Texas to Florida should be paying attention to the tropical depression.
+SAN ANTONIO, Texas — As of 1 p.m.
+Wednesday, National Hurricane Center says the system, now officially known as "Potential Tropical Cyclone Two," is expected to strengthen over the next 72 hours and become a tropical depression Thursday morning.
+The storm will continue to strengthen into a tropical storm Thursday night and a hurricane on Friday.

-KENS 5 has the perfect tool for viewers to stay ahead of the possible tropical storm that forecasters and the National Hurricane Center are predicting will be named 'Barry' by Thursday, possibly becoming a hurricane.
+KENS 5 has the perfect tool for viewers to stay ahead of the possible tropical storm.

 Can't see the map?
 Click here.